 "Well", said the fox, "I will tell you something.
 Tomorrow is a moonless night, it will be dark and difficult to see.
 How about we swap places, so that when your Master comes out to feed you and chain you up for the night, I will lie low and hide my head so that he will not see that he is chaining me instead.
 I will then be able to take my fill of the scraps he has thrown out and you will then be free to roam as you please overnight and return in the morning full of adventures to tell me before he awakes".

 The dog eagerly agreed to the plan and arranged to meet the fox the next night just before sunset to swap places.

-Early the following morning, the dog returned to his Master's house to find all the Lights on and the Master wide awake.
+Early the following morning, having spent the night roaming around the countryside, the dog returned to his Master's house to find all the Lights on and the Master wide awake.
 As he quickly entered the yard looking for the fox, he saw the coops overturned and all the chickens gone.
 Only a few bloodied feathers remained upon the ground next to an empty chain.

-"You useless dog", said the Master, "what good are you by not being here to do what was needed of you".
+"You useless dog", said the Master, "where were you last night when I came to feed you?
+What good are you by not being here to do what was needed of you".

 "I have been such a fool", thought the dog, "for what I was offered by temptation, in my haste to be free, has condemned those I was trusted to safeguard, by trickery".

 Better to consider the long term consequences rather than the short term gains.